intel0ut/Ghidra_Dhrake_Python/README.md

 Once the script finish, you should have all the new classes and methods listed in the Symbol tree view in Ghidra.

+# Notes:
+- For now, only the script to pase classes is ported to Python.
+I plan on porting the DhrakeInit script too once i have some free time.

 ***This script is provided as-is.
 Please make sure to backup your Ghidra project before running the script.***

 [Ghidra]: https://github.com/NationalSecurityAgency/ghidra